-The Director of Human Resources and all personnel designated to provide support for those in need of assistance shall complete OPDV's one-day training on Domestic Violence and the Workplace.
-All appropriate managers, supervisors, employee assistance professionals, human resources personnel, union and labor representatives and security staff will be encouraged to attend OPDV's training on Domestic Violence and the Workplace.
-Additionally, ESF shall make available for staff training on domestic violence and its impact on the workplace using materials provided by OPDV through the campus, OPDV and/or a local domestic violence service provider when scheduling permits.
+The Executive People Officer and all personnel designated to provide support for those in need of assistance shall complete OPDV's one-day training on Domestic Violence and the Workplace.
+All appropriate managers, supervisors, employee assistance professionals, human resources personnel, union and labor representatives and security staff will be encouraged to attend OPDV's training on Domestic Violence and the WorkpaceAchionalyESFshalmakeavalabelosalitainingcorbonesticiotencendisimpactorifie workplace using materials provided by OPDV through the campus, OPDV and/or a local domestic violence service provider when scheduling permits.